Mohamad Kdouh (footballer, born 1997): Second return to Ahed

 Following his loan at Amanat Baghdad, Ahed announced that Kdouh would remain in their first-team squad for the 2021–22 season.
 Between September and October 2021, he scored five league goals in the opening four league games, including a brace against Sagesse.
 Kdouh finished the first leg of the season with six goals and two assists.

 Loans to Al-Zawraa and Amanat Baghdad

 On 16 January 2022, Kdouh was loaned out to Al-Zawraa in the Iraqi Premier League for three months.
 His first goal came on 15 February, helping his side beat Al-Diwaniya 2–0 in the league.
 Kdouh asked for his contract to be terminated in April.

 After not finding much space in Ahed's starting 11 during the 2022–23 season, due to the arrival of Scottish forward Lee Erwin, Kdouh was sent on loan to Iraqi club Amanat Baghdad for a second time on 29 January 2023 for the remainder of the season.

+Safa

+On 26 May 2023, Kdouh joined Safa in the Lebanese Premier League on a permanent deal.
+He was the team's best scorer in the 2023–24 season.
+However, Kdouh and Safa mutually agreed to terminate the contract at the end of the season.

+Third return to Amanat Baghdad

+On 30 July 2024, Kdouh returned to Amanat Baghdad for a third time ahead of the 2024–25 Iraqi Premier Division League season.

+Abdysh-Ata

+On 2 January 2025, Kdouh signed a one-year deal with Abdysh-Ata on a free transfer.

+Jwaya

+On 21 June 2025, Kdouh returned to Lebanon and joined newly promoted Lebanese Premier League club Jwaya.